 Cannabis Use Disorder and Cannabis Dependence Disorder

-Cannabis use disorder is also termed as cannabis addiction.
+Cannabis use disorder is also termed cannabis addiction.
 It means the addicted person will continue to use cannabis although he is having problems or side effects.

 Cannabis dependence disorder is marked by distress due to a cluster of problems where they cannot control the urge to use cannabis even though they are aware of its negative effects on their body and mind.

 Cannabis (also known as marijuana) is a drug that is derived from the plant cannabis.
 It is used for medical and recreational purposes.
-Prolonged use of cannabis has shown to result in alterations of brain functioning.
+Prolonged use of cannabis has been shown to result in alterations of brain functioning.

 Nine percent of individuals that use cannabis for long periods of time will develop a dependency on the drug.

-Types of Cannabis Use Disorder:
+Types of Cannabis Use Disorder